tranquilit/WAPT-Documentation/source/wapt-configuration/waptagent/index.rst

 .. note::

-   Some vendors do crappy work and assign the same BIOS UUIDs to entire batches of computers.
+   Some vendors do inadequate work and assign the same BIOS UUIDs to entire batches of computers.
 In this case, WAPT will only see one computer ...

 Identifying the WAPT agent by host name